DevFurqanAI/CodeAlpha_Email-Extractor/README.md

 - 💾 Saves extracted emails to a separate output file

-- 🧱 Clean Object-Oriented structure:
+- 🧱 Clean Object-Oriented design with EmailExtractor class

-  - EmailExtractor class → handles file reading, email extraction, and saving

-  - run() method → coordinates the workflow

 - ⚠️ Error handling for missing input files